pudly/schmopera-hugo/content/articles/4-weird-rehearsal-moments-from-the-piano-bench.md

 ---
-title: 4 weird rehearsal moments from the piano bench
+title: "4 weird rehearsal moments from the piano bench"
 ---

 ## Ambiguous Upbeats